-While there is a wide variation of normal development in infants, there are several important speech milestones that your baby should reach during their first year.
+While there is a wide variation of normal development in infants, there are several important infant speech development milestones that your baby should reach during their first year.
 Around 3 months of age, you baby will start to coo and and imitate sounds.
 Between 6 and 9 months, your infant will start to babble a sequences of consonant sounds, such as mamamam or gagagaga.
 Around your baby’s first birthday, he should start saying a few simple words such as "bye-bye," "uh oh," "Mama" or "Dada."
 Although some infants are saying more words before 12 months of age, try not to compare your baby with other children.

 The language milestones that your baby achieves in his first year are important building blocks for toddler language milestones, such as increasing vocabulary and putting words together.
 Babies who miss infant speech milestones often continue to have speech delays as a toddler and preschooler.
 It is also important for parents to know that babies and toddlers understand more language than they can communicate.
 In addition to increasing your child’s expressive language (what they say), it is important to help increase their receptive language (what they understand).